jmhodges/justrun/README.md

 option (`-i`) wisely.
 If not, you'll accidentally watch files that your command touch, and put your commands into an infinite loop.

 Justrun does kill the child processes of the bash command run by it to end the lifecycles of long-lived (that is, server) processes.
-If you do not want justrun to wait for the commands to finish instead, add the `-w` argument to the commandline.
+If want justrun to wait for the commands to finish before checking for more filesystem changes, add the `-w` argument to the commandline.

 Examples
 --------